Word Recovery in Large Language Models Enables Character-Level Tokenization Robustness: Causal Role of Word Recovery

 We design a targeted intervention that removes the contribution of recovered word tokens from the model’s residual stream.
 Let $W_{\text{out}} \in \mathbb{R}^{d \times |\mathcal{V}|}$ denote the model’s output embedding matrix, and let $w_t \in \mathbb{R}^d$ be the output embedding corresponding to a canonical token $t$.
 Following prior work \citep{logitlen}, we treat $w_t$ as a direction in representation space associated with the lexical identity of token $t$.
 For an input sequence processed under character-level tokenization, consider a canonical token $t$ whose characters occupy positions $[s, e)$ in the character sequence.
 At a given layer $\ell$, let $h^{(\ell)}_{j} \in \mathbb{R}^d$ denote the residual stream activation at position $j \in [s, e)$.
 We project these activations onto the token direction $w_t$ and subtract the resulting component:

 This operation removes the contribution of the recovered word token $t$ from the hidden states corresponding to its character span, while preserving orthogonal components of the representation.

 We apply this intervention across a range of layers, starting from a specified layer $\ell_0$ through the final layer, and restrict it to the character positions associated with the target canonical token.
 By intervening only on a localized subspace and a localized span, we avoid globally perturbing the residual stream and isolate the effect of removing word-level information.
-The intervention is performed during generation, allowing us to directly measure its impact on downstream predictions.
-If word recovery serves as a necessary intermediate for understanding character-level inputs, then removing the corresponding word-level subspace should degrade downstream task performance.
-Conversely, if word recovery is merely epiphenomenal, such targeted interventions should have limited effect.
 This subspace-based removal therefore provides a direct test of whether recovered word representations play a causal role in the model’s contextual understanding.

 \paragraph{Experiment.} We present targeted word-recovery intervention results for three models in Figures~\ref{fig:causal_gemma}, \ref{fig:causal_qwen}, and \ref{fig:causal_llama}.
 For each benchmark, the line plot reports task performance under targeted intervention applied starting from each transformer layer, while the shaded area shows the corresponding word recovery score at the intervention starting layer under character-level tokenization.